benjaminweymouth/WealthSimpleCaseStudy/README.md

 * 8-10 (or more) sources are used and cited to get a thorough and cohesive view of the company’s domain, history and results.
 Sources are specifically quoted and referenced clearly and accurately to inform the case study.

 Crunchbase.
-(2014). *Wealthsimple* Retrieved August 20, 2021, from Crunchbase website: https://www.crunchbase.com/organization/wealthsimple
+(2014). *WealthSimple* Retrieved August 20, 2021, from Crunchbase website: https://www.crunchbase.com/organization/wealthsimple

 Porter, Michael E. (2004). *Competitive Strategy, Techniques for Analyzing Industries and Competitors.* - Google Play (2021).
 Available at: https://play.google.com/books/reader?id=Hn1kNE0OcGsC&pg=GBS.PT15&printsec=frontcover (Accessed: 15 August 2021).

 OPM.
-(2019, October 24). *The Wealthsimple founders before Wealthsimple.* Retrieved August 17, 2021, from OPM Wire website: https://opmglobal.com/opmwire/wealthsimple-founders-before-wealthsimple/
+(2019, October 24). *The WealthSimple founders before Wealthsimple.* Retrieved August 17, 2021, from OPM Wire website: https://opmglobal.com/opmwire/wealthsimple-founders-before-wealthsimple/

 Perspective.
 (2018, February 15). *Wealthsimple’s connection to Huron University College* - Perspective.
 Retrieved August 20, 2021, from Perspective website: https://perspective.ca/wealthsimple-huron-university-college-london-ontario/